rogorido/sistercities/sistercities.md

 There is plenty of information about ggplot2 on the web, but I recommend you:

 1. for a general overview of the package you can visit the [docs](http://docs.ggplot2.org/current/) about the package,
-2. very useful is also for tips the webpage [Cookbook for R](http://www.cookbook-r.com/Graphs/),
+2. very useful is also the webpage [Cookbook for R](http://www.cookbook-r.com/Graphs/),
-3. but the best source of information is of course the book written by Wickham which has been recently [published](http://www.springer.com/br/book/9783319242750) (be careful! this is the 2nd edition which deals with important new features of the last versions of ggplot2).
+3. but the best source of information is of course the book written by the author himself which has been recently [published](http://www.springer.com/br/book/9783319242750).
 The book is also available online añadir!!
-4. very useful is also the cheatsheet you can find [here](https://www.rstudio.com/resources/cheatsheets/).
+4. very useful[op!!!] is also the cheatsheet you can find [here](https://www.rstudio.com/resources/cheatsheets/).

 Creating good graphics is a complicated issue, because you have to take into account different aspects: the information you want to convey, the many possibilities of showing this information (scatterplots, boxplots, histogramms, and so on), the many aspects of a plot which can be adapted (axes, transformation of variable, etc.).